How to Read (and Learn From) Every Email Newsletter You Subscribe to

 Unfortunately, newsletters can clutter your email inbox and go unread.
 This is especially true if you subscribe to many newsletters (like me).
 Thankfully, I have a process.

-This is how you can read and learn from every email newsletter you receive.
+You can read and learn from every email newsletter you receive; this is how.

 Set Up a Sub–Folder